dwilliams459/LegoCatalog/ReadMe.md

 3. In angular.json set config setting:
     > "outputPath": "../../legocatalog.dotnet.api/legocatalog.api/wwwroot/assets"

-4. Build application from command line
+4. In the ng.client directory, from command line, install angular-devkit (if not installed), and build application from command line.
     >[npm install --save-dev @angular-devkit/build-angular]
     >ng build
 5. From command line in the api directory ``(legocatalog.dotnet.api/legocatalog.api)`` run
     > dotnet watch run
 6. Browse to
     > https://localhost:5001

-Coppied